zebrunner/selenoid/README.md

    ```
 2. Provide the required details and start services.
 3. Use `http://hostname:4444/wd/hub` as Selenium Hub Url for your tests replacing hostname by actual value or ip address
-4. Run `./zebrunner.sh setup` anytime you want to pull the latest browser versions
+4. Execute `./zebrunner.sh setup` anytime you want to pull the latest browser versions
-   > Each setup operation pulls the two latest browsers versions for Chrome/Firefox and Opera browsers
+   > Each setup pulls the two latest browsers versions for Chrome/Firefox and Opera

 ## Documentation and free support
 * [Zebrunner CE](https://zebrunner.github.io/zebrunner)